hexNulgath/morai-ecommerce/README.md

 # Final proyect Coder House E-commerce

-The project was created using: react, tailwind, and fire base.
+The project was created using: react, tailwind, formik and fire base.

 ##  Scripts